MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot.md

 - [Copilot in Edge](/copilot/edge)
 - [Copilot in Edge webpage summarization behavior](/DeployEdge/edge-learnmore-copilot-page-summary-results)

-This illustration shows the the data sets available to Microsoft Copilot in Edge with browser summarization enabled.
+This illustration shows the data sets available to Microsoft Copilot in Edge with browser summarization enabled.

 :::image type="content" source="../media/copilot/microsoft-copilot-edge-data-sets.svg" alt-text="Diagram of the data sets available to Microsoft Copilot in Edge." lightbox="../media/copilot/microsoft-copilot-edge-data-sets.svg":::

+### Recommendations for E3 and E5

+- Implement Intune [app protection policies (APP)](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-common?view=o365-worldwide#app-protection-policies) for data protection.
+APP can prevent the inadvertent or intentional copying of Copilot-generated content to apps on a device that aren’t included in the list of permitted apps.
+APP can limit the blast radius of an attacker using a compromised device.

+- Turn on [Microsoft Defender for Office 363 Plan 1](https://learn.microsoft.com/en-us/microsoft-365/security/defender/eval-defender-office-365-overview), which include Exchange Online Protection (EOP) for Safe Attachments, Safe Links, advanced phishing thresholds and impersonation protection, and real-time detections.

 ## Stage 3.
 Complete security protections recommended for Copilot for Microsoft 365